bertrandchenal/lakota/README.md

 })

-# And try to pull and read it with the original repo, the seconde write (on
+# And try to pull and read it with the original repo, the second write (on
 # `series_bis`) overshadows the first on (on `series`):
 repo.pull(repo_bis)
 pprint(series.df())